Ravi-Gupta77/django-todo-app-ebs/README.md

 # django-todo-app-ebs
-Deploy todo website in elastic beanstalk
+Deployed a simple todo website in AWS elastic beanstalk